Author

 Good values, principles and standards.

-Truth, lawfulness, rightness, beauty and order.
+Truth, honesty, lawfulness, rightness, goodness, beauty, harmony and order.

 Sorry to digress, but,